RockieRaheem/Portfolio-Website/README.md

 # Command to run the application
 CMD ["npm", "start"]
 CI/CD Pipeline with GitHub Actions
-This project uses GitHub Actions to set up a CI/CD pipeline.
-The GitHub Actions workflow is defined in the .github/workflows/ci-cd.yml file.
-The pipeline automates:
+The project uses GitHub Actions to set up a CI/CD pipeline, defined in the .github/workflows/ci-cd.yml file.
+The pipeline automates the following:

-Running tests (if any).
+# Running tests (if any).
 Building the Docker image.
 Deploying the container (this can be to any cloud provider or server).

-Folder Structure
+# Folder Structure
+Here’s an overview of the folder structure:

 graphql
 Copy
 Edit
-containerized-web-app/
+Raheem-Portfolio-Website/
 │
+├── .git/                    # Git version control
-├── .github/
+├── .github/                 # GitHub Actions workflows
-│   └── workflows/
+│   └── workflows/           # CI/CD workflow file
-│       └── ci-cd.yml        # GitHub Actions workflow file
+│       └── ci-cd.yml
+├── images/                  # Folder for images
-├── src/
+├── src/                     # Source files
-│   └── app.js               # Source code of the web application
+│   └── index.html           # The HTML for the portfolio website
+│   └── script.js            # JavaScript for dynamic behavior
-├── Dockerfile               # Dockerfile for containerization
+│   └── style.css            # CSS for styling
-├── package.json             # NPM dependencies
-├── README.md                # Project documentation
+├── Dockerfile               # Dockerfile for containerizing the web app ├── README.md                # Project documentation
-└── .gitignore               # Files to ignore for Git Contributing
+└── .gitignore               # Git ignore file

+# Contributing
-If you would like to contribute to this project:
+If you’d like to contribute to this project:

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch:
+bash
+Copy
+Edit
+git checkout -b feature-branch
 Make your changes.
+Commit your changes:
+bash
+Copy
+Edit
-Commit your changes (git commit -am 'Add new feature').
+git commit -am 'Add new feature'
-Push to your branch (git push origin feature-branch).
+Push to your branch:
+bash
+Copy
+Edit
+git push origin feature-branch
 Create a pull request.